kamino410/procam-calibration/README.md

 # procam-calibration

-This repository provides the sourcecode to calibrate projector-camera system using chessboard and structured light (graycode pattern).
+This repository provides a sourcecode to calibrate projector-camera system using chessboard and structured light (graycode pattern).

 ## Requirement